 Gold-mining sites in northern Niger tend to have an origin story, exaggerated with each retelling.
 In the case of Emzigar, located in the shadow of a mountain by the same name, it was an ethnic Tuareg nomad named Cherif who, as he tended to his camels and goats, found an interesting-looking rock.

-Cherif thought it might be one of the stones that Tuareg artisans use to make jewelry.
-He brought it to a friend, who recognized it as gold.
-Cherif, legend has it, had stumbled upon 40 grams of what locals have come to call "a gift from God," valued on the local market at roughly $1,400, more than three times Niger’s per capita annual income.
+Cherif thought it might be one of the stones that Tuareg artisans use to make jewellery.
+He brought it to a friend, who recognised it as gold.
+Cherif, legend has it, had stumbled upon 40 grams of what locals have come to call "a gift from God",” valued on the local market at roughly $1,400 (£1,036), more than three times Niger’s per capita annual income.

 The Nigerien government closed the Djado gold fields in April of 2017, citing security concerns amid stories of armed Chadian and Sudanese groups active in the mining areas.
-The region’s governor, Sadou Soloké, says the government wants to reopen Djado to the public in an organized and regulated manner, but rumors abound that foreign companies are working to secure permits, which activists are already comparing to the deals that allowed French and Chinese companies to corner the uranium and oil markets in Niger.
+The region’s governor, Sadou Soloké, says the government wants to re-open Djado to the public in an organised and regulated manner, but rumours abound that foreign companies are working to secure permits, which activists are already comparing to the deals that allowed French and Chinese companies to corner the uranium and oil markets in Niger.

-The gold rush comes at a time of extreme uncertainty for a country trying to cope with the aftershocks of civil wars in neighboring Mali and Libya, the Boko Haram insurgency in neighboring Nigeria, and a recent spate of attacks by jihadist groups in its own territory (including the attack on October 4, 2017, in which four American soldiers were killed).
+The gold rush comes at a time of extreme uncertainty for a country trying to cope with the aftershocks of civil wars in neighbouring Mali and Libya, the Boko Haram insurgency in neighbouring Nigeria and a recent spate of attacks by jihadist groups in its own territory (including the attack on the 4th of October, 2017 in which four American soldiers were killed).

 The move has proved massively unpopular among locals in the city of Agadez and other smuggling hubs, and although migrant smuggling continues, the Nigerien government estimates that more than 6,000 people working in the migrant smuggling industry have lost their livelihoods.
 The US is building a drone base on the outskirts of Agadez, adding a new layer of inquietude as locals fear that freedom of movement will be further restricted as they prepare for life with armed robots flying overhead.